abajwa-hw/security-workshops/Setup-ranger-23.md

 ---------

-- No change needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in this case, you will need to change:
+- No change needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in which case, you will need to change:
   - ranger.ldap.group.searchbase to dc=horotnworks,dc=com
   - ranger.ldap.group.searchfilter
 ![Image](../master/screenshots/23-rangersetup-5.png?raw=true)